 13. Internet Bidding

 Full details are given at the time of the live sale.
-A charge of three per cent of the hammer price (plus VAT) (in addition to the regular buyer's premium) is made for internet bidding.
+A charge is made by the platford provider, in addition to the regular buyer’s premium, for internet bidding.

 14. Ownership of Purchases